How to Make a Realistic Crochet Flower (Wagon Wheel Flower)

 Skill Level | Intermediate

-If you’re looking for a unique way to finish your project, a three dimensional flower like the Wagon Wheel Crochet Flower is the perfect way to go!
-Each one works up incredibly fast and requires very little yarn.
+If you want a unique way to finish your project, the Wagon Wheel Crochet Flower is a perfect choice!
+This three-dimensional flower works up fast and uses very little yarn.

 Recommended Supplies